Tendonitis Treatment in New York

 - Thumb tendonitis

-At Performance Health in NYC and Pearl River, our board-certified sports medicine physicians and specialists are experts at treating tendonitis and other injuries.
+At Performance Health in NYC, our board-certified sports medicine physicians and specialists are experts at treating tendonitis and other injuries.
 Learn more about our tendonitis treatments below, or request an appointment using the form on this page.

 What causes tendonitis?